plab0n/ongkon-api/README.md

 # Ongkon API

-Ongkon API is a .NET 7.0 Web API project that provides a backend service for managing whiteboards and their elements.
-The project follows a clean architecture pattern with separate layers for business logic, data access, and API endpoints.
+Ongkon is a collaborative whiteboard platform that enables multiple users to draw and work together in real-time.
+This repository contains the backend API service that powers the collaborative features of Ongkon.

+## About Ongkon

+Ongkon provides a seamless collaborative drawing experience where:
+- Multiple users can draw simultaneously on the same whiteboard
+- Real-time synchronization of drawings and elements
+- Support for various drawing elements including nodes, connectors, and annotations
+- Cross-platform compatibility through a web-based interface

 ## Project Structure